May 19, 2021 0 Comment

 For example, an organization that wants to grow by introducing new and innovative products should encourage new product ideas from employees by rewarding and recognizing them for those.

-Also, business leaders play an important role in ensuring the success of employee rewards and recognition programs.
-Their style of leadership, beliefs and expectations are important factors to be considered in the program design.
+Also, business leaders play an essential role in ensuring the success of employee rewards and recognition programs.

 For example, if the leaders strongly believe that personal touch in recognition and personalized rewards are important, then those aspects should be taken into consideration in the design of the program.